 Dishwasher Correct Water Temperature

-If the water is not hot enough, the water heater may need to be adjusted.
-It is always a good idea to let the water run in the sink until it gets hot before starting the dishwasher.
+If the water is not hot enough, your water heater may need to be adjusted.
+If you have a mechanical (knob) control dishwasher or your water heater is far from the dishwasher, it is a good idea to let the water run in the sink until it gets hot before starting the dishwasher.
 This makes sure the dishwasher is starting out with the hot water it needs for good wash and dry performance.